gberzuela/College-Assignments/README.md

 **DISCLAIMER**
 ```
-At one point, god and I (and my professor) knew how these scripts worked.
-Now, only god knows.
+At one point, god and I (and my professor) knew how these scripts worked.\n Now, only god knows.
 Please bear with me.
 ```

 ## ICS32